TimoBl/Web-Sediment-Modeling/README.md

 '''
 conda env create -f env_linux.yml
 '''
-Then we also have to install Geone and ArchPy separatly
+Then we also have to install Geone and ArchPy separately

 # Runining the project

 '''
+conda activate archpy_env
-export FLASK_APP=microblog.py
+export FLASK_APP=main.py
 flask run
 '''